-- In-field professional certification (national, regional, or state) The institution must provide documentation. - In-field professional employment-The institution must provide a minimum of three years of documented experience from the employer; i.e., if teaching a skill, the experience must be with that skill; if teaching marketing, experience must be in marketing; if teaching management, experience must be in a management position, etc. - 3.
-High Performing Student Learning Outcome Results-The institution must provide documentation. - In-field scholarship-The institution must provide documentation.
-See Criterion 3.3.C for explanations of scholarly activity. - Relevant additional training equivalent to 15 semester/22 quarter credit hours of CEU's, military training, vendor training, etc. The institution must provide documentation.
+- In-field professional certification (national, regional, or state) The institution must provide documentation. - In-field professional employment-The institution must provide a minimum of three years of documented experience from the employer; i.e., if teaching a skill, the experience must be with that skill; if teaching marketing, experience must be in marketing; if teaching management, experience must be in a management position, etc. - High Performing Student Learning Outcome Results-The institution must provide documentation. - In-field scholarship-The institution must provide documentation.
+See Criterion Solution of scholarly activity. - Relevant additional training equivalent to 15 semester/22 quarter credit hours of CEU's, military training, vendor training, etc. The institution must provide documentation.